 - We run events and campaigns in recognition of Mental Health Awareness Week and World Mental Health Day.

-- In February 2020, we ran our first global Stay Well Charity Challenge which encouraged colleagues to focus on their own wellbeing as well as supporting our charity partners.
+- In September 2023, we are running a Global Distance Challenge, which encourages colleagues to focus on their own wellbeing as well as supporting our charity partners.

 - Resilience training is available to everyone in the firm via our formal Learning and Development programme.